It was September 23rd, just days after the vote on Scottish independence and I was surrounded by people wearing “Motörhead, England” t-shirts.

 [Mishearing] You didn’t respect him?

 No, I didn’t expect him to go, that quick.
-I couldn’t believe the circumstances, because he didn’t have it in him to stab his chick with a hunting knife, especially her because he was dependant on her, kind of.
+I couldn’t believe the circumstances, because he didn’t have it in him to stab his chick with a hunting knife.
+Especially her because he was dependant on her, kind of.
 He never had a chance, you know.
 I tried to teach him to play bass one time, it was fucking hopeless.
-We did two days and I said, ‘Sid, you can’t play bass,’ so he said, ‘I know,’ he said, and he went off all sad, you know.
-Then the next thing I know, I was in The Speak, and he comes up to me and says, ‘Hey Lemmy, guess what?’
+We did two days and I said, ‘Sid, you can’t play bass,’ so he said, ‘I know,’ and he went off all sad, you know.
+Then the next thing I know, I was in The Speak[easy], and he comes up to me and says, ‘Hey Lemmy, guess what?’
 I said, ‘What?’
 He said, ‘I’m in The Pistols.’
 I said, ‘What roadie, like?’
 He said, ‘No, playing bass,’ I said, ‘You can’t play fucking bass,’ he said, ‘Yeah, yeah, but I’m in The Pistols.’
 (Laughter).

 He looked good holding a bass.